pombredanne/gsoc-2/README.md

 ### Getting the Software

-Getting started with Binjitsu is easy!
+Getting started with pwntools is easy!
 If you're using Ubuntu, only a few commands away.

+For this example, we'll use the `binjitsu` fork of `pwntools`.

 ```
 $ apt-get install python2.7 python2.7-dev python-pip